What services does Mercantil Bank Holding Corporation (the "Company") provide?

 When did the Company become a public company?

 The SEC declared the Company’s Form 10 registration statement effective on August 8, 2018.
-Company Class A and Class B common shares were listed on the Nasdaq Global Select Market on August 13, 2018.
 Company shares were distributed on August 10, 2018 as part of the Company’s Spin-off from Mercantil Servicios Financieros, C.A. (“MSF”).
+Company Class A and Class B common shares were listed on the Nasdaq Global Selected Market on August 13, 2018.

 What are the Company’s Nasdaq ticker symbols?

-Company Class A and Class B common shares are listed on the Nasdaq Global Select Market under the tickers “MBNAA” and “MBNAB,” respectively.
+Company Class A and Class B common shares are listed on the Nasdaq Global Market under the tickers “AMTB” and “AMTBB,” respectively.

 What is the difference between Company Class A common shares and Class B common shares?